recordsonribs/wp-abstract/readme.md

 # WordPress Abstract

-Creating custom post types and other things in WordPress can sometimes be a bit annoying.
-WordPress Abstract, from [Records On Ribs](http://recordsonribs.com) hopes to make it a little easier.
+Creating custom post types and using other advanced features of WordPress can sometimes be a bit annoying, resulting in very repetitive code.
+WordPress Abstract, from [Records On Ribs](http://recordsonribs.com) hopes to make it a little easier from the perspective of the coder.
 We are using it to re-write our [Ribcage](http://github.com/recordsonrib/ribcage) plugin faster.

 The hope of WordPress Abstract is that it provides a simple way in which to do things in WordPress that may be a little obscure, so plugins and themes aren't rammed with boilerplate code and you can get down to making functionality.